 - Mechanical Circuit Breaker (MCB) and Alarms.

-Design and operation of a feedback control loop consists of following steps:
+The design and operation of a feedback control loop consisting of the following steps:

 - Establish the standard of performance

 - Select measuring devices/sensors.

 - Measure actual performance

 - Compare the measurement with standard